"No victim or witness will be forgotten about."

 This will likely have a direct impact on our work including being able to conduct key business at court, including trials.

 If a trial is postponed

 If you are a victim or witness in a trial which needs to be postponed, we will make every effort to contact you directly to inform you of this in advance.
-We understand that this will may cause you distress at an already difficult time.
+We understand that this may cause you distress at an already difficult time.
 We can assure you that we will continue to work closely with all organisations to ensure that the trial will go ahead once we receive advice that it is safe to do so.

 If the case has not reached court

 For those victims whose cases are yet to reach the stage of a trial, we will endeavour to continue to provide you with updates at key points during the progress of your case.
 Please note that progress may not be at the same pace through the system as would normally be the case, therefore key updates may be less frequent.

 If you are a victim in a case in which you are awaiting notification of the sentence for the defendant(s), we will advise of the outcome of that hearing as and when notified by the Northern Ireland Courts and Tribunals Service.